convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/closemodal.md

 topnav: topnavobj
 ---
 ##### Defines a <i>Close Modal</i> action component.
  Use this action to close a modal page opened previously.
+It can also be used to close a PopOver Page.
 Add a <i>CloseModal</i> action under an Event.

 Name | Description